Come to Belgrade, Serbia with an open mind; you’re about to take a deep dive into its dark tourism secrets.

 If nightlife is your thing, head for the river barges that have been turned into clubs.
 Those experiences may balance out the occasional frustrations of Serbia’s still-developing tourist trade.
 We spent a day trying to take the tour that is advertised on the National Assembly’s website, only to get the runaround to several different agencies and learn that it doesn’t really exist.

-Getting There: Minibus A1 will take you from Belgrade’s Tesla Airport to the Slavija Square in the center for only 300 dinars, leaving every 20 minutes on most days and usually packed.
+Minibus A1 will take you from Belgrade’s Tesla Airport to the Slavija Square in the center for only 300 dinars, leaving every 20 minutes on most days and usually packed.
 There’s an airport taxi stand that will sell you a ticket for a fixed-price fare.
 Beware of fake taxis that have been known to charge hundreds of euros to unsuspecting tourists.
 We were told to never hail a taxi on the street; have a local call a legitimate taxi or get the app to do it yourself.
-Car Go is said to be similar to Uber, but you need to order airport transfers 24 hours in advance.

 The excellent local beers are Jelen (Deer) and Lev (Lion), usually available on draft.
 Serbia makes decent wine, but so does neighboring Montenegro.
 Definitely try the rakija, a potent fruit liquor that locals drink before dinner, although I like it as an after-dinner drink.